|Position:||Offensive Coordinator, Running Backs|

 • Entered the business world after his playing days were over at Clemson and worked with Michelin North America for two years.

-• Was a co-captain of Clemson’s 2003 team that had a 9-4 record and a No. 22 ranking by AP and USA Today.
+• Was a co-captain of Clemson’s 2003 team that had a 9-4 record and a No. 22 final ranking by AP and USA Today.
 He had 23 receptions for 286 yards and a touchdown that season.
 He was also a recipient of a ACC’s Weaver-James-Corrigan Postgraduate Scholarship.

 • Dabo Swinney was his position coach during his senior season (2003).
 That year in a survey of Clemson players conducted by Anderson Independent, he was named the team’s “most respected player.”

-• Had 34 receptions for 455 yards and two scores in his career.
+• Had 34 receptions for 455 yards and two touchdowns in his career.
 He came to Clemson as a walk-on in the fall of 1999 and finished his career with four letters and 44 games, including four as a starter as a senior (2003).
 He had a touchdown catch at Georgia Tech that year.

 *Courtesy Clemson Media Guide